Bitlend-protocol/bitlend-docs/docs/pages/v1/comptroller.md

 ## Claim COMP

-Every Compound user accrues COMP for each block they are supplying to or borrowing from the protocol.
+Every Bitlend user accrues COMP for each block they are supplying to or borrowing from the protocol.
 Users may call the Comptroller's `claimComp` method at any time to transfer COMP accrued to their address.

 #### Comptroller